rstudio/rsconnect-jupyter/docs/README.md

 Jupyter Notebook stores this data in the users `$HOME` directory.
 This is a known limitation of Jupyter Notebook.

-Note: If you run into an issue during installation please do let us know.
+Note: If you run into an issue during installation please let us know by filing a bug.

 # Uninstalling